MicrosoftDocs/microsoft-365-docs/microsoft-365/security/advanced-hunting-misc-events.md

 * RuleId - The GUID identifier for the ASR rule.
 This ASR event GUID will be: "c1db55ab-c21a-4637-bb3f-a12568109d35"

-## AsrUntrustedExecutableAudited
+## AsrUntrustedExecutableAudited **NEEDS REVIEW: Not in table**

 ### Description
-A file was executed that does not meet a prevalence, age, or trusted list criterion.
+An untrusted file that does not meet criteria for age or prevalence has executed.

 ### Event capture logic
 Capture all events